dfuller22/Rap_Generator/README.md

 While learning about *recurrent neural networks* (RNNs)I came across a [video](https://www.youtube.com/watch?v=ZMudJXhsUpY) by Laurence Moroney explaining how AI can be used to generate poetry after training upon a corpus of Irish poems.
 This sparked an idea to try and do the same with modern rap lyrics.
 I specifically decided to choose this genre because of my familiarity with it and thinking that the songs may be more wordy since the artists often are not singing any melodies.

+To add a twist, I wanted to go about my data collection in an intentionally biased manner in this case so that the results may mimic the source material as much as possible.
+However, I will try to maintain some sort of randomness in the generated text, so overfitting wil be a big concern during training.

 ## Packages
 * requests==2.23.0
 * regex==2020.6.8